What are the best bass fishing reels? | What reels to use for bass fishing?

 Since baitcasting reels wind the line perpendicular on the spool, there is will be a very low chance of any line twist.

 It’s important to note that using different fishing lines will twist less often.
-So it’s vital that you familiarize yourself with the different types fishing lines to make you more successful.
+So it’s vital that you familiarize yourself with the different fishing lines to make you more successful.

 Read more: 21 Tips To Choose The Best Bass Fishing Line

 Speed or Gear Ratio

 Like discussed earlier the gear ratio is the amount of times the line goes around the spool per handle revolution.
 The difference with baitcasting reels is the spool actually makes a revolution to put the line on it.